adrelanos/aeternity-wiki/Keeping-your-Cryptocurrency--Safe-&-Secure.md

 - **Open-source v.s.
 Proprietary**

-- *Open-source:**

-we all have heard those words before, but what do they mean?
-Simply stated open-source is a decentralized (just like aeternity) development model that encourages open collaboration between peers and making products such as source code and documentation freely available to the public.
+Open-source, we all have heard those words before, but what do they mean?
+Simply stated open-source is a decentralized (just like aeternity) developmental model that encourages open collaboration between peers and making products such as source code and documentation freely available to the public.
 Open-source code is meant to be a collaborative effort, where programmers improve upon the source code and share the changes within the community.
 Code is released under the terms of a software license.
 Depending on the license terms, others may then download, modify, and publish their version (fork) back to the community.

-It is more than likely that you have heard of proprietary (also referred to as closed-source) software.
+Now that you have a basic understanding of open-source lets move onto                                           proprietary (also referred to as closed-source) software.
 Relatively speaking proprietary software is the opposite of open-source software.
 Proprietary software is computer software for which the software's publisher or another person retains intellectual property rights--usually copyright of the source code.
 What this means is the public can not download, modify, or publish their version of the software with out the express permission of the software's publisher.

 In most cases the publisher will not let anyone see the source code out of fear that trade secrets or the source code will be stolen.
 You may be